How To Use And Configure WordPress Widgets

 (Search widget)

-To delete an active widget, you can either expand the widget settings and click the Delete link …
+To delete a widget from an active Widget area, either expand the widget settings and click the Delete link …

-Or just drag the widget out of the Active Widgets section and into the Inactive Widgets area …
+Or just drag the widget out of the Active Widgets area and drop it into the Inactive Widgets area …

-Repeat this process for any widgets you want to remove from your sidebar area.
-You can always restore a widget by dragging it back into the active widgets area.
+Repeat this process for any other widgets you want to remove from your sidebar.
+You can always reinstate a widget by dragging it back into the active widgets area.

 Widget Settings

-Many widgets can be further customized.
-This can include things like hiding information from users (but allowing access to registered users), displaying additional forms, fields, or information, specifying sizes of sidebar images, videos, etc.
+Many widgets can be customized further.
+This can include things like making certain types of information hidden to site visitors but visible to registered users, displaying additional forms, fields, or information, specifying sizes of sidebar images, videos, etc.

-Clicking on the little triangle in the corner of a widget expands the item and displays the settings for that widget …
+Clicking on the little triangle in the corner of a widget toggles between expanding and collapsing the item and displays the settings for the widget …

 Toggles expand/collapse widget settings